 The walk starts at Southease Station, right on the SDW, and climbs the first ridge straight away, up to Itford Hill and then along the ridge to Firle Beacon, the highest point of the walk.
 There is an alternative start in Glynde in case the trains to Southease don't connect well.

 At the end of the ridge you descend into Alfriston, a pretty village in the scenic Cuckmere Valley, with a village green dominated by a large church.
 Several good pubs and tea rooms and a village shop vie for your lunch business.

-There is an inland shortcut into Eastbourne if you're tierd, but the suggested route is to continue along the ridge to the coast, to join up with the SDW's Coastal Route near Beachy Head.
-From here, head downhill into Eastbourne, where you follow the promenade along the beach into town towards the pier.
+There is an inland shortcut into Eastbourne if you're tired, but the suggested route is to continue along the ridge to the coast, near Beachy Head.
+From here, head downhill into Eastbourne to join up with the SDW's Coastal Route and follow the promenade along the beach into town towards the pier.

 Eastbourne : 2 trains an hour (1 Sunday evening), about 1 hr 30 from Victoria